marshallworks/ultimate-web/ignore/README.md

 A modern React replacement.

+## Features

+### Template syntax

+Convenient way to declare HTML structure in JavaScript, without requiring a pre-processor or build step.
+Resulting HTMLElements are easily accessible to add any additional customization.

+### Components

+Simple closure based components.

-## WIP
+# WIP

-* JSDoc style typings in progress.
+* JSDoc style typings.
-* Only needed elements added.
+* Add more DOM elements.
+* More examples.